City of Santa Clara

 Helping Our Urban Trees Help Us

-Trees need the right kind of watering to mature into carbon sequestering, urban cooling powerhouses.
-Deep watering sends roots deep into soil, making trees hardier during dry weather and preventing surface roots from causing damage.
-Deep watering yields less water long term.
+Trees need correct watering to mature into urban cooling powerhouses that capture and store carbon.
+Deep watering sends roots deep into soil so trees don't send roots to the soil surface.
+Trees become hardier during dry weather.
+Deep watering results in less water needed long term.

 Solid Foundation for New Trees

-- Berm: create a ridge of soil creating a basin with the tree trunk in the center to keep water where needed
+- Build a berm.
+Make a basin with a ridge of soil around it and the tree trunk in the center to keep water where it's needed.

-- Once every two weeks, apply five gallons of water within the berm, keeping the berm intact.
+- Once every two weeks, apply five gallons of water within the berm.
+Make sure the berm stays intact.

 Keeping Old Trees Strong